mikesprague/bigred-link/README.md

     - `GOOGLE_SAFE_BROWSING_API_KEY`
 1. Install dependencies by running: `npm install`
 1. Start the project: `npm start`
-1. get localhost URL provided in terminal and visit in your browser
+1. Get localhost URL provided in terminal and visit in your browser

 ---